-7 Ways CyberArk Simplifies Deployment, Integration and Scaling of Privileged Access Security
+7 Ways CyberArk Simplifies Deployment, Integration and Scaling of Privileged Access Management

 - Privileged Session Management for the Cloud – In March of last year, CyberArk acquired cloud security provider Vaultive and rolled the functionality into the CyberArk Privileged Access Security Solution.
 This provides organizations with greater visibility and control over privileged business users, social media, SaaS, IaaS and PaaS administrators, and enables customers to manage privileged sessions natively.
 This introduces yet another method for CyberArk customers to isolate and monitor sessions for web-based applications.
 These sessions are automatically assigned a risk-score, much like any other privileged session in CyberArk, which helps SOC admins take a risk-based approach to securing their most critical assets.
 Accounts that revolve around cloud providers (AWS, Azure, Google Cloud Platform) social media (Twitter, Facebook, LinkedIn) and other web applications like Salesforce and OpenShift can now be secured while providing a native login experience to the admins and privileged business users of this critical applications.